History of Deportivo de La Coruña: History

+The members of the Sala Calvet who had participated in the constitution of Corunna FC and the recently created Club Naútico followed Abalo's example and recruited a large group of players for the Calvet's gym, and thus Deportivo de la Sala Calvet was founded in 1906.
+Not without effort, since getting it started required a dispute between the rowing section and the football section to know which of the two was the most complete sport.
+It was settled in a match between the two at the Corralón de la Gaiteira and, as night fell without a goal having been scored, they decided to continue the match the next day, on 1 March 1906, which was won 1–0 by the Deportivistas.
+In December 1906, members of Sala Calvet gymnasium formed Deportivo de La Coruña, naming Luis Cornide as the first president.
+Records indicate that the team consisted of Salvador Fojón, Venancio Deus, Juan Long, Ángel Rodríguez, Manuel Álvarez, Daniel Aler, Paco Martínez, Félix de Paz, Virgilio Rodríguez, Juan Manuel López, and Martínez Urioste.

 On 11 May 1907, civil governor Luis Moyano passed the proper statute and regulations on the formation of the club.
-One and a half years later, King Alfonso XIII of Spain conceded the mark of royalty to the club while he also accepted the role of honorary president of the now called Real Club Deportivo de La Coruña.
+One and a half years later, King Alfonso XIII of Spain conceded the mark of royalty to the club while he also accepted the role of honorary president of the now-called Real Club Deportivo de La Coruña.
 At the same time, Deportivo's first home pitch at Corralón de la Gaiteira would become obsolete, and they moved to a stadium now called Viejo Riazor.

 The first decades

 Because of the success of the Spain national team at the 1920 Antwerp Summer Olympics, football exploded throughout Spain.
 This eventually led to the establishment of a national tournament which would end the regional championships.
 This form had existed throughout the country's numerous provinces.

 With football becoming part of the city, Deportivo began to take part in many friendly exhibitions within and out of Galicia until 1928, when the "Liga" was born.
 However, Depor failed to qualify for the Primera División season 1928/1929.
 Instead they started playing in the Segunda División, where they eventually finished eighth in a division consisting of ten clubs.
 The other nine were Alavés, Sevilla, Celta, Valencia, Betis, Iberia, Oviedo, Gijón, and Rácing de Madrid.

 In 1932, while still playing in the second division, Deportivo managed to eliminate Real Madrid from the Copa del Rey tournament.
 This was a big achievement because the club from the capital became Liga champions that season.
 For Deportivo this was only a hint of better things to come.